Links on Android Authority may earn us a commission. Learn more.

 Chromebook vs iPad: Who is it for?

 Are you buying the device for yourself?
 Your kid?
 For work?
 Play?
-These topics all matter to some degree.
+All of these topics matter to some degree.

 Perhaps the most important factor is the age of the intended user.
 For example, kids need something a bit more rugged.
 The Chromebooks for education my kids use are durable machines that take a beating day in and day out.
 An iPad would quickly crack under such use.
 Children (even careful ones) have a propensity for dropping stuff.
 If you plan on getting your young kid an iPad, be sure you also get a tough case.